junxit/us-congress-bills-116/bill.md

         - **(III)** in clause (i), as so designated, by striking “5 fiscal years to improve the financial management of the Federal Government.” and inserting “4 fiscal years to improve the financial management of the Federal Government in a manner that is strategic, comprehensive, and cost-effective; and”; and
         - **(IV)** by adding at the end the following:
-          > - **(ii)** be developed in consultation with the Chief Financial Officers Council, the Chief Information Officers Council, the Chief Data Officer Council, the Chief Acquisition Officers Council, the Council of the Inspectors General on Integrity and Efficiency, the Government Accountability Office, and other appropriate financial management experts.
+          > - **(ii)** be developed in consultation with the Chief Financial Officers Council, the Chief Information Officers Council, the Chief Data Officer Council, the Chief Acquisition Officers Council, the Council of the Inspectors General on Integrity and Efficiency, the Government Accountability Office, and, as appropriate, other councils and financial management experts.

       - **(ii)** in subparagraph (B)—
         - **(I)** in the matter preceding clause (i), by striking “5-year” and inserting “4-year”;